The Impact of Positional Encoding on Length Generalization in Transformers: Introduction

 \section{Introduction}

-The ability to generalize from smaller training context sizes to larger ones, commonly known as length generalization, is a major challenge for Transformer-based language models \citep{Vaswani2017:Transformer, Deletang2023:Chomskey,Zhang2023:LEGO}.
+The ability to generalize from smaller training context sizes to larger ones, commonly known as length generalization, is a major challenge for Transformer-based language models\amirhossein{should I remove language models? and just say transformer-based models} \citep{Vaswani2017:Transformer, Deletang2023:Chomskey,Zhang2023:LEGO}.
 Even with larger Transformers, this issue persists \citep{Brown2020:GPT3, Furrer2020:CompGenSM}.
-With larger context sizes, a model can benefit from more in-context-learning examples, higher numbers of reasoning and planning steps, or longer text generation.
+With larger context sizes, a model can benefit from more in-context-learning examples, higher numbers of reasoning steps, or longer text generation.
 However, training a Transformer with a larger context size can be excessively slow and memory-intensive.
 This is even more pronounced in the recent paradigm of model finetuning on instruction-following datasets \citep{Wei2022:SFT,Chung2022:ScalingSFT,Ouyang2022:InstructGPT}.
 It is not only infeasible to train the model on all possible context lengths, but also the number of training examples drops dramatically as the sequence length increases requiring the model to generalize from finite and shorter-length training examples.
-In this work, we focus on the effect of \emph{positional encoding} on length generalization in the ``\textbf{decoder-only}" Transformers on various tasks trained from scratch. \Cref{fig:teaser} summarizes our finding that using no positional encoding is better than using explicit positional encodings.
+In this work, we focus on the effect of \emph{positional encoding} on length generalization in the ``\textbf{decoder-only}" Transformers on various tasks trained from scratch. \Cref{fig:teaser} summarizes our finding that using no positional encoding is better than using explicit positional encodings.\amirhossein{should we keep this sentence in this form? it seems a bit disconnected from the previous paragraph.}